MiaadTeam/lesan/README.md

 Now you can visit the playground at `http://localhost:1366/playground` and send requests to the server for `addCountry`, `addUser`, and `getUsers`.
 <img width="1672" alt="Screen Shot 1402-04-26 at 20 47 05" src="https://github.com/MiaadTeam/lesan/assets/6236123/7edb3be1-6180-4f3e-b00c-161aa2c3c8cd">

-alternativly you can send post request to `http://localhost:1366/lesan` with `postman` include the following in JSON format inside the body in order to retrieve the desired data:
+Alternatively, you can send a POST request to `http://localhost:1366/lesan` with `postman` including the following in JSON format inside the body in order to retrieve the desired data:

 ```JSON
 {